timokonkwo/timokonkwo/README.md

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at [timokonkwo](https://www.timokonkwo.com)
 * ✉️  You can contact me at [chibuiketimokonkwo@gmail.com](mailto:chibuiketimokonkwo@gmail.com)
-* 🧠  I'm learning the blockchain
+* 🧠  I'm learning React.js
 * 🤝  I'm open to collaborating on open source Projects